+I’m returning to Agatha Christie to illustrate the letter W in Kerrie’s Crime Fiction Alphabet series, with Why Didn’t They Ask Evans?
 The copy I read is one of the Collected Works series with the original illustrations by Patrick Couratin and Sylvia Dausset.
 Why Didn’t They Ask Evans? was first published in 1934.
-The illustrations are rather dramatic (click on the photos to enlarge):

 The book begins with Bobby Jones playing golf with Dr Thomas on a golf course on a misty day by the sea.
 They find a dying man, who had fallen off a cliff.
-His last words are “Why didn’t they ask Evans?”
 He has no identification on him, just a photo of a young woman that Bobby finds in his pocket.
 At the inquest Mrs Cayman said it was a photograph of her and that she was the dead man’s sister.

 Bobby tells Mr and Mrs Cayman her brother’s last words, which apparently are meaningless and of no importance.Then Bobby is drugged with enough morphia to kill him (he survives) and he realises that the photo in the dead man’s pocket was not Mrs Cayman.
 Frankie, (aka Lady Frances Derwent), his aristocratic friend decides that the dead man must have been pushed over the cliff and the killer is determined to kill Bobby too.
 She and Bobby then set out to discover the dead man’s true identity.